FRUEQUENTLY ASKED QUESTIONS

 Where can I view a sample of the Nutrition Genome Report?

-You can view a preview of the Nutrition Genome Report here.
+You can view a preview (the first 27 pages out of 60+ pages) of the Nutrition Genome Report here.

 Can you run the Nutrition Genome Report with the new V5 23andme raw data file?